cryptostorage/cryptostorage.com/README.md

 - 100% open-source, client-side, and free to use.
 No account necessary.
 - Private keys can be passphrase-protected using [CryptoJS](https://github.com/brix/crypto-js).
 Also supports [BIP38](https://github.com/bitcoin/bips/blob/master/bip-0038.mediawiki) for Bitcoin and Bitcoin Cash.
 - Storage can be split into pieces which can be geographically separated so funds are not accessible at any one location.
-- Print or save to digital file for long-term storage.
+- Print or save to digital files for long-term storage.
 - Recommendations are automatically provided to improve the security of the tool's environment:
 	- Checks if the internet connection is active
 	- Checks if the tool is downloaded and running locally